psreed/expiry_facts/README.md

 ## Setup

-Simply add this module to your Puppetfile, run a code deploy and you're good to go.
+Simply add this module to your Puppetfile, trigger a code deploy and you're good to go.
 The next time Puppet runs on your endpoints, you will see the facts provided by this module.

 ## Facts